-The Group recognises the employees' contributions and achievements in accomplishing the Company's goals by rewarding bonuses and incentives to maintain a high performance work force.
+The Group recognises the employees' contributions and achievements in accomplishing the Company's goals by rewarding bonuses and incentives to maintain a high-performance work force.
 We established Long Service Award in recognition of our employees' loyalty, dedication and commitment towards the Company.
+In conjunction with A-Rank's annual dinner event held at Bangi Resort Hotel, the Group has bestowed ten (10) and twenty (20) years Long Service awards to fourteen (14) recipients and eleven (11) recipients for each category respectively.

 Meanwhile, we also provide medical benefits, hospitalisation and personal accident insurance coverage as well as educational support for the children of employees in need.
+In March 2023, the Group gives educational support to sixty-nine (69) deserving children of employees who meet certain criteria.

 We are pleased that since the outbreak of the Covid-19 pandemic, the Group has not laid off any employees.